 The Texas Power Grid Fallout: View from a Risk Manager

-These “tail events” are more typically incorporated into risk management analytics through either scenario analysis or historical simulations.
+These “tail events” are more typically incorporated into risk management analytics through either scenario analysis or historical simulations, as part of risk reduction strategies.
 That is, a scenario or “stress test” is designed that reflects these extreme market conditions and/or historical simulations assess the impact of a previously-observed black swan event on the current state of a portfolio.
 Historical simulation approaches leverage realized historical events to understand how a particular portfolio would be impacted by a similar situation, even if this portfolio did not exist at the time of the historical event.
 They provide a powerful and objective methodology for portfolio stress testing, but naturally cannot be used to model events that have not previously occurred; this is where a more subjective scenario design and analysis process can augment the analytical framework.

 Even with these approaches, the challenge is producing a scenario that is extreme enough to push the limits of what is possible, yet not so extreme that it provides little to no actionable business intelligence.
 Almost by definition, these black swan events have never occurred in the past, so there’s no basis for determining just how extreme they can be.
 The polar vortex of 2014 is another good example; at the time, it was one of the most extreme events the northeastern U.S. power grid had ever seen.
 If a portfolio manager had modeled the polar vortex prior to its occurrence and urged the company to manage to it, it’s likely this individual would have been laughed out of the room.
 Worse yet, if the organization did manage to this sort of event, they might have paid enormous premiums for financial protection against it, which could have negatively impacted margin and forced them into bankruptcy before the event ever even happened.
 However, after the polar vortex event occurred, management teams at many companies (particularly energy retailers with a short position in the market) were likely pointing fingers at the risk manager, criticizing the lack of management to the extreme event.